-Both source\t and dest\t may include one or more dynamically sized data in any position (for example, a structure containing a dynamic array followed by a queue of bytes).
-If the source type, source\t, includes dynamically-sized variables, they are all included in the bit-stream.
-If the destination type, dest\t, includes unbounded dynamically-sized types, the conversion process is greedy: the first dynamically-sized item is resized to accept all the available data (excluding subsequent fixed-sized items) in the stream; any remaining dynamically-sized items are left empty.
+Both source_t and dest_t may include one or more dynamically sized data in any position (for example, a structure containing a dynamic array followed by a queue of bytes).
+If the source type, $source_t$, includes dynamically-sized variables, they are all included in the bit-stream.
+If the destination type, dest_t, includes unbounded dynamically-sized types, the conversion process is greedy: compute the size of the source t, sub tract the size of the fixed-size data items in the destination, and then adjust the size of the first dynamically sized item in the destination to the remaining size; any remaining dynamically-sized items are left empty.